 Seeing a trend?
 It’s hard to rack up excess energy (calories) from whole, real, calorie-dilute foods.

-Interestingly, research shows that most humans eat around 3-5 pounds of food per day.
-Indeed, as we approach 4 pounds of food intake for the day, most of us are feeling pretty satisfied.
+Interestingly, research shows that most humans eat between three to five pounds of food per day.
+Indeed, as we approach four pounds of food intake for the day, most of us are feeling pretty satisfied.

-Now, this can be 4 pounds of celery.
-Or it can be 4 pounds of candy bars.
+Now, this can be four pounds of celery.
+Or it can be four pounds of candy bars.
 It’s not the food or calorie content that matters.
 It’s the volume/poundage that counts.
 And obviously, there are some big nutrient differences between celery and candy bars, right?

 Now, let’s take some extreme examples of this…